c0D3M/RMQ_LCA_SegmentTree/README.md

 * +- RMQ \<O(n), O(1)> Algorithm for finding RMQ on Restricted array (contains only +- 1)

 ## +- RMQ method
-Divide the array E in blocks and then precompute minimum in each block.
+Divide the array L in blocks and then precompute minimum in each block.
 Blocsize is choosen as log (n) /2.
 This bring time & space complexity to O(n).
 Sparse table  whose time complexity is O(n logn) , replace n by log (n)/2 , we get O(n).
 For Computing table M,  since array L contains 0,1 and is divided in blocks.
 There can be 2<sup>blocksize</sup> possible combination.